SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 ### Incidents

 Incidents are the main information bearer at the status page.
+They hold most of the data that describes an incident:

+ - when it happened
+ - when it completed or if it is still ongoing
+ - which components it affected
-They hold data to describe an incident, that is happening or has happened, all stages the incident progresses through and all updates related to the resolution of the incident.
+ - the stages the incident progressed through
+ - all updates related to the resolution of the incident

-An incident is considered active, while no endpoint was set.
+An incident is considered *active* while no end time has been set.
+Incidents whose end time has been set are considered to be *inactive* or *resolved*.

 ### Phase list